yc4ny/Mining-Real-World-Graphs/README.md

 ```
 python demo.py --input datasets/git_web_ml/musae_git_edges.csv
 ```
-I have also included a Makefile, just modify the input path and run:
+I have also included a Makefile for compilation, just modify the input path and run:
 ```
 make
 ```
+For those wishing to run only Label Propagation and the KL algorithm, please follow the instructions on `Community Detection - Label Propagation` and `Graph Partitioning - Kernighan-Lin` section of this README.

 ## Community Detection - Label Propagation